Weather in Broome

 Does Broome observe daylight saving time?

-No. Daylight savings is not observed in Western Australia.
+No. Daylight saving is not observed in Western Australia.
 The time zone in Western Australia is Australian Western Standard Time (AWST), UTC +8.

 What time is sunrise and sunset in Broome?